Independent guide. Not affiliated with DVLA or GOV.UK. Always verify rates at gov.uk.

 How much is car tax in the UK in 2026?

-The standard rate of Vehicle Excise Duty (VED) for most cars registered from April 2017 onwards is £190 per year.
-This applies from the second year of registration.
-First year rates vary from £0 to £2,745 depending on CO2 emissions.
-Electric vehicles pay £10 per year from April 2025.
+From 1 April 2026, the standard rate of Vehicle Excise Duty (VED) for most cars registered from April 2017 onwards is £200 per year.
+This flat rate applies from the second year of registration onwards.
+First year rates vary by CO2 emissions, ranging from £10 for zero-emission vehicles to £5,690 for the highest polluters.

-How much is car tax for electric vehicles?
+How much is car tax for electric vehicles in 2026?

 What is the expensive car supplement?